HWTeng-Teaching/202502-Financial-Econometrics/referenced HW solution/C08Q18(a,b,c).md

 ### Overall Interpretation

-Although the Goldfeld–Quandt test in part (a) showed no evidence of unequal variances by gender,
+Although the Goldfeld–Quandt test in question (a) showed no evidence of unequal variances by gender,
-the NR² test results in part (b) reveal that heteroskedasticity is present in the model and may be related to other variables such as metro or black.
+the NR² test results in question (b) reveal that heteroskedasticity is present in the model and may be related to other variables such as metro or black.
-Therefore, the evidence from this test complements and expands upon the findings in part (a).

 ## (c)
 **Through R programming, we obtain the following results:**